Employee Entitlement Remediation Program

 • Will remediation affect government benefits?

-• How has interest been determined on payments?
+• How was interest determined on payments?

 Under Australian Tax Office (ATO) legislation, the University has an obligation to apply interest in accordance with the ATO’s requirements for Superannuation Guarantee (SG) shortfalls.
 This is calculated and applied by the ATO on the shortfalls.
 The rate applied is currently 10% per annum nominal interest.